tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html size="medium" border="true" filename="nonref_gettingstarted" ext_print="png" ext_web="svg" alt="Getting started" caption="The Getting started tutorial usually walks users through the process from beginning to end but in a compressed, simple way" %}

 Put a link to your Getting Started tutorial on your documentation homepage.
 Make it as easy as possible for developers to use the API to get some result.
-If this means using pre-provisioned accounts or setup configurations, do so.
+If this means using pre-provisioned accounts or setup configurations, consider doing so.

 ## Run in Postman button {#runinpostmanbutton}